kulttuuri/databases-in-docker/README.md

 ### 0/3: Install Docker (if not already installed)

 You need to first start by installing Docker, if you have not yet installed that.
-Good instructions for that can be found over Google so those will not be described over here.
-Note that if you are installing Docker for WSL, then find separate instructions for that.
+It is recommended to install the Docker Desktop software, as that pre-configures everything.

 ### 1/3: Download Repository